nyanrider/raspberry-pi-git-clone-mp3/README.md

-Just tring to download some sh!t to my rpi zero w, Browsing wiht half Gig of ram is difficult.
+Just tring to download some sh!t to my rpi zero w, Browsing with half a Gig of ram is difficult.